benjamin-tsoumagas/csci2020u-final/README.md

 **Project Information**
 -
 This project is a multi-threaded Rock-Paper-Scissors game.
+Users can run a Rock Paper Scissors server that hosts up to two players that can choose their own usernames, have their match results stored/displayed, and can exit using the user interface.
 Contributors:
 Andy Wang - 100751519
 Benjamin Tsoumagas - 100751395